unChaz/sci-fi-5e/docs/rules/space_travel.md

 ___
 > ## Stealth Skiff
 A very fast, but small stealth ship outfitted with the latest in Quicksilver Corporation stealth tech.
+20m long, 8m in diameter.
 > ___
 > - **Armor Class** 16
 > - **Hit Points** 200